 Creator's Pet: Many in the playerbase grew to dislike Garrosh as he rose in prominence during the events of Wrath of the Lich King, and when it was announced that he would replace well-loved Thrall as the Warchief of the Horde in Cataclysm fan response was pretty predictable.
 Now there are many questgiving Non Player Characters who will praise Garrosh for his bellicose manner and warmongering foreign policies.
 That there are a few NPCs who will express concern about this gives fans a few straws to cling to.

 Thrall basically tells Vol'jin "look, our people really hate the Alliance and want to kill them right now (and I'm busy), so we need a leader who feels the same."
 Most of the people who disagree with Garrosh and his policies are off with Thrall, fixing the Cataclysm.

 Not that players who feel more loyal to Thrall than "The Horde" are given any option...

-Thrall himself is falling victim to this to some extent, as Cataclysm marches on.
-Even some of his diehard fans are starting to get tired of his being the anointed chosen one in every situation, whether it makes sense to the plot or not.
+Thrall himself fell victim to this to some extent, as Cataclysm marched on.
+Even some of his diehard fans started to get tired of his being the anointed chosen one in every situation, whether it makes sense to the plot or not.
 Being the lead writer's admitted favorite character isn't helping.

 The official site claims Gallywix was worried about goblin trampling deaths and invented the trikes to prevent this.
 Yet in the starting zone trikes are seen on Kezan way before the goblins joined the Horde and Gallywix never showed any concern over any Bilgewater goblin deaths (not surprising considering he caused more deaths among his cartel then any other character).